Judensau: Background and images

-Woodcut from Kupferstichkabinet, Munich, c.
+Woodcut in the collection of the Staatliche Graphische Sammlung München, c.
 1470, showing a Judensau.
-The Jews (identified by the Judenhut) are suckling from a pig and eating its excrement.
+Jews, identified by their headwear (Judenhut), are suckling from a pig and eating its excrement.
 The banderoles display rhymes mocking the Jews.

 The Jewish prohibition against eating pork comes from Torah, in the Book of Leviticus Chapter 11, verses 2 through 8.
 The arrangement of Jews surrounding, suckling, and having intercourse with the animal (sometimes regarded as the devil), is a mockery of Judaism.

 The image appears in the Middle Ages, mostly in carvings on church or cathedral walls, often outside where it could be seen from the street (for example at Wittenberg and Regensburg), but also in other forms.
 The earliest appearance seems to be on the underside of a wooden choir-stall seat in Cologne Cathedral, dating to about 1210.
 The earliest example in stone dates to ca. 1230 and is located in the cloister of the cathedral at Brandenburg.
 In about 1470 the image appeared in woodcut form, and thereafter was often copied in popular prints, often with antisemitic commentary.
 A wall painting on the bridge tower of Frankfurt am Main, constructed between 1475 and 1507 near the gateway to the Jewish ghetto and demolished in 1801, was an especially notorious example and included a scene of the ritual murder of Simon of Trent.